mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

             * enhance scalability
             * makes the system architecture more natural to understand and develop
 * JSON Web Token (JWT)
+    * is an open standard
+    * compact and self-contained way for securely transmitting information between parties as a JSON object
     * pronunciation: jot
     * https://jwt.io/
+        * chrome -> dev tools -> application -> storage
+            * HttpOnly cookie
+                * not accessible via JavaScript, reducing the risk of XSS attacks
+                * recommended
+            * in-memory storage
+                * doesn't persist tokens across page reloads or browser sessions
+                    * reauthorize when reloading the page
+                * accessible via JavaScript and vulnerable to XSS attacks
+            * session storage
+                * cleared when the page session ends (typically when the tab or window is closed)
+                * accessible via JavaScript and vulnerable to XSS attacks
     * typically looks like this: `xxxxx.yyyyy.zzzzz`
     * three parts separated by a dot
         * header